“SEO or SEM?” The Wrong QuestionTuesday August 6th, 2013

 The acronyms SEO and SEM have both become commonplace in the digital marketing landscape.
 Companies have learned that getting discovered online means appearing in what is known as search engine results pages (SERPs).
 To reduce confusion for digital marketing newcomers, I aim to prove that “SEO or SEM?” is the WRONG question.
 But first, I’ll provide some basic insight on both SEO and SEM services.

 SEO, or search engine optimization, is an attempt to structure content and code in a way that will earn a website a higher position in SERPs.
 In other words, if you run a pizza shop, you may utilize SEO to get your website to show up in the first few spots when someone searches for “pizza delivery” in your local town.
+Similarly, businesses in the hospitality industry, such as hotels, can benefit from SEO to boost their online presence.
+By utilizing hotel SEO services, you can optimize your website and its content to target relevant keywords like “hotel accommodations” or “luxury resorts.”

 SEO initiatives come with many benefits to a business.
 The number one benefit is guiding a steady stream of potential leads to a website without the need to pay for each visitor.
 Another top perk of SEO is if you can get far enough ahead of your competition, you can garner sustainable traffic without additional marketing costs.